 Current research

-Some illustrations of current workMy work includes the following topics:
+Some illustrations of current workMy work thus far includes the following topics:

 - Dynamics of communicative interaction